 Deuteronomy 6:4-7, ESV

-Notice how we should be teaching our children, when “you sit in your house” and “walk by the way” and “lie down” and “rise.”
+Notice how we should be teaching our children, when we “sit in [our] house” and “walk by the way” and “lie down” and “rise.”
 We should be teaching our children throughout the daily course of our lives.
 There are many such passages in Scripture dealing with how we discipline our children and how we are to raise them in a God-honoring way (Eph.
 6:4, Prov.
 29:17, Prov.
 22:15, etc.).
 To whom are these commands given?
 To family members or friends?
 To daycare providers?
 To public (or private) school educators?
 Or were they given to parents?
 Do we recognize that with the blessing of children comes the responsibility for raising them?

 Outsourcing Parenting